-In 2018, the Compensation and Personnel Committee evaluated risk factors associated with our businesses in determining compensation structure and pay practices.
+In 2019, the Compensation and Personnel Committee evaluated risk factors associated with our businesses in determining compensation structure and pay practices.
 The structure of the Board of Directors' committees facilitates this evaluation and determination.
-More specifically, during 2018, the Chair of the Compensation and Personnel Committee was a member of the Audit Committee.
-This membership overlap provides insight into the Company's business risks and affords the Compensation and Personnel Committee access to the information necessary to consider the impact of business risks on compensation structure and pay practices.
+During 2019, the Chair of the Compensation and Personnel Committee was a member of the Audit Committee.
+This membership overlap provided insight into the Company's business risks and affords the Compensation and Personnel Committee access to the information necessary to consider the impact of business risks on compensation structure and pay practices.

 Further, overall enterprise risk is considered and discussed at Board meetings, providing additional important information to the Compensation and Personnel Committee.
-The Chief Executive Officer and the Chief Financial Officer attend those portions of the Compensation and Personnel Committee meetings at which plan features and design configurations of our annual and long-term incentive plans are considered and approved.
+The CEO attends those portions of the Compensation and Personnel Committee meetings at which plan features and design configurations of our annual and LTI plans are considered and approved.